boukhalfa-khaled/Development-Web-Mobile-Apps/README.md

  ## ToDo
 1. set landing page background like the design.
 [Done]
 2. making landing page responsive.
 [Done]
 3. complete the design in figma.
-[I need someone good in design]
+[We need someone good in design]